Lord of the Flies: Film and television

 A fourth adaptation, to feature an all-female cast, was announced by Warner Bros. in August 2017.
 Subsequently abandoned, it inspired the 2021 television series Yellowjackets.
 Ladyworld, an all-female adaptation, was released in 2018.

 In April 2023, the BBC announced that the British production company Eleven Film would produce the first ever television adaptation of the novel, written by screenwriter Jack Thorne.
+It premiered on BBC One on 8 February 2026, with all episodes being available on BBC iPlayer from this date also.
+The TV series contains four one-hour episodes.

 Stage

 The book was first adapted for the stage and performed in 1984 at Clifton College Preparatory School.
 It was adapted by Elliot Watkins, a teacher at the school, with the personal consent of Golding (the only stage production so endorsed, as he was dead by the time it was adapted again), who attended the opening night.

 Nigel Williams wrote his own adaptation of the text for the stage some ten years later.
 It was debuted by the Royal Shakespeare Company in July 1995.
 The Pilot Theatre Company toured it extensively in the United Kingdom and elsewhere.

 In October 2014 it was announced that the 2011 production of Lord of the Flies would return for the 2015 season at the Regent's Park Open Air Theatre ahead of a major UK tour.
 The production was to be directed by Timothy Sheader.

 Kansas-based Orange Mouse Theatricals and Mathew Klickstein produced a topical, gender-bending adaptation called Ladies of the Fly that was co-written by a group of girls aged 8 to 16 based on the original text and their own lives.
 The production was performed by the girls as an immersive live-action show in August 2016.